bianbianzhu/ai-web-agent/agent/assets/medium.md

 1. Control the browser, such as go to a URL, click on a link, go back, etc.
 1. Browser through the content of a page
-1. Make decisions based on the content of that page, such as whether to click on a link or not.
+1. Make decisions based on the content of that page, such as determining which link is relevant to your query.

 Enter the AI agent, it does exactly what you do as we described above.